forfudan/MojoMiji/src/miji/advanced/ownership.md

 This time, the output is as expected.
 The `__copyinit__()` method is called, and there are only four people in the team `b`.

-Why we have this issue?
-There are two causes:
+---

+Let's recap the two reasons that lead to the unexpected behavior:

 1. The Mojo compiler optimizes the assignment `var b = a` to a move operation, by assuming that the value of `a` is not modified during the assignment.
 1. There is inconsistency of the behaviors defined by `copy` and `move`.
 The `__copyinit__()` method does not add a new person, while the `__moveinit__()` method does.
 In other words, the value is changed after the move.

 Which cause is more severe?
 I would say the second one.
 The first one is just an optimization, but the second one is a design flaw that can lead to unexpected behaviors.
-It is better to keep the behaviors of `copy` and `move` consistent, so that you can avoid such issues.
+It is better to keep the behaviors of `copy` and `move` of your own structs consistent, so that you can avoid such issues.

+---

+Luckily, most of the composite data types provided by Mojo, such as `List`, `Dict`, `Set`, `String`, etc, are designed to be explicitly-copyable and have consistent behaviors for `copy` and `move`.
+Thus, you may not encounter this issue often in practice.
+Maybe only pay attention when you define your own structs and when you are using third-party libraries.

 :::